How To Withdraw A Foreign South Carolina LLC Or Corporation

 Phone: (803) 734-2158

 What happens if you don’t file a withdrawal and just let your annual report filings go unfiled?

 South Carolina business entities are not required to file an annual report with the Secretary of State’s Office.
 The South Carolina Department of Revenue (DOR) does require annual reports as part of the tax return.
 If you don’t file the DOR tax return and annual report, your foreign corporation or LLCs authority may be revoked.

 If you just don’t file an annual report, how long before you lose your Certificate of Authority?

-If a foreign corporation or LLC does not file its annual report/tax return, the DOR will send out a notice that the report is delinquent.
+If a SC foreign LLC does not file its annual report/tax return, the DOR will send out a notice that the report is delinquent.
 The entity then has 60 days from the date of the notice to file the report with the DOR.
 If the entity does not comply, then the DOR will notify the SOS that there are grounds for revocation.
 At that time, the SOS will revoke the foreign corporation or LLCs authority to do business in South Carolina.

 What are the late fees and penalties to re-register if your registration is forfeited?

 Foreign corporations and LLCs may apply to the South Carolina SOS for reinstatement after administrative revocation.